DarkIntaqt/cosmic-radiance/README.md

 Otherwise, you can run the project manually by installing the dependencies with `go mod tidy` and then run it with `go run cmd/cosmic-radiance/main.go`.

+> [!WARNING]
+> If you want to deploy cosmic-radiance to production, please use a [tagged version](https://github.com/DarkIntaqt/cosmic-radiance/releases), since development may take place in the main branch.

 ## Configuration

 There are several .env variables which can fine tune cosmic-radiance.
 Some are required